 How you should register your business is determined by the business structure and location.
 But you’ll likely need to get a tax ID first as well as required licenses and permits for your salon.

-To make life easy for you, you can request LegalZoom to set up the business for you.
+This is not difficult but to make life easy for you, you can use a service like Zen Business to set up the business for you.

 You just need to select the desired business structure and fill out a simple questionnaire.